José Antonio Abreu: Awards and recognition

 On May 12, 2009, Abreu was awarded the Polar Music Prize, given by the Royal Swedish Academy of Music.
 Abreu and Peter Gabriel, who also won, were presented with their awards by King Carl XVI Gustaf at a gala ceremony at the Stockholm Concert Hall on 31 August.
 The Royal Swedish Academy of Music said about Abreu:The Polar Music Prize 2009 is awarded the Venezuelan conductor, composer and economist José Antonio Abreu.
 Driven by a vision that the world of classical music can help improve the lives of Venezuela’s children, he created the music network El Sistema, which has given hundreds of thousands the tools to leave poverty.
 José Antonio Abreu’s successful creation has promoted traditional values, like respect, fellowship and humanity.
 His achievement shows us what is possible when music is made the common ground and thereby part of people’s everyday lives.
 Simultaneously, a new hope for the future has been given children and parents, as well as politicians.
 The vision of José Antonio Abreu serves as a model to us all.

 In 2010, Abreu was awarded the Erasmus Prize.
 In 2012, Abreu was awarded an honorary doctorate by the Institute of Education, University of London in recognition of his services to music education and social change.

+Abreu received the Order of the Southern Cross from Brazilian President Dilma Rousseff in April 2013.

 On September 22, 2014, the Kellogg Institute for International Studies at the University of Notre Dame awarded Abreu the Notre Dame Prize for Distinguished Public Service in Latin America.

 In 2012, Abreu was awarded an Honorary Degree from Carleton University for his “outstanding contribution to the advancement of underprivileged youth through music and education”.
 The Simón Bolívar String Quartet performed in honour of Dr. Abreu, joined by the OrKidstra Quintet of Ottawa's own El Sistema program.